Hcooper23/https-hcooper23.github.io-reading-notes-/102-Notes/Read:-05-Design-web-pages-with-CSS.md

 - Internal: An internal style sheet may be used if one single HTML page has a unique style.

-- External: External style sheet, you can change the look of an entire website by changing just one file!
+- External: External style sheet, you can change the look of an entire website by changing just one file.

 **Write an example of a CSS rule that would give all <p> elements red text**